mstrens/second-test-of-repository/README.md

 line 6 added on web first
 line 6 b added locally after a line 6 has been added and committed on web, become line 7 after change locally

+modif done when test new branch 2 was selected